The Porthole Portage Frontend

 Porthole is partially based on an earlier program called gportage, which has been discontinued in favour of Porthole.

-Although Porthole is intended for use with the GNOME desktop environment, it has also been known to work fine under KDE.
-Apart from GTK, the only GNOME-related dependancy is libglade.
-However, if you are looking for a more KDE-specific portage frontend, you might want to try Kuroo.
+Although Porthole is intended for use with a GTK+ (Gnome,Xfce) desktop environment, it has also been known to work fine under KDE.
+Apart from GTK+, the only GNOME-related dependency is libglade.
+However, if you are looking for a more KDE-specific portage front-end, you might want to try Kuroo.

 Release notes

-We absolutely love bug reports!
+We absolutely love hearing from you, even bug reports!
 Please use the bugtracker at SourceForge.
 Please report the version number of porthole you are reporting the bug for.

 Screenshots